Matti Korhonen

 I started playing hockey at the age of five as a skater but I always dreamed of being goalie.
 I was eleven when I finally got to play goalie as the results of one of the two goalies quitting in my team (in the early 90’s we didn’t have everyone gets to try to be a goalie and the team would carry only two goalies).
 As a skater I wasn’t that good but when I got to be a goalie, I quickly became one of the best goalies in my age group in Finland.
 A big thanks to my success belongs to Jaakko Munnukka who was my first goalie coach in the first season when I started playing.
 His teachings carried me over many years to come.
 After him Ari Ahlberg took over the coaching and continued the development.
 My team won many championships and we were one of the best youth hockey teams in the country me being our started for 80-90% of the games.

-That season wasn’t easy but I had one of the best and the most memorable years in my life on and off the ice.
+That first season in Minnesota wasn’t easy but I had one of the best, most fun and the most memorable years in my life on and off the ice.
 Coaches from schools like UMD (Minnesota Duluth) came to see me play and after the season all the top junior teams were interested in me.
 Basically eating and sleeping more and recovering better from training took my game to a whole new level.
 I went from not catching anything to one of the best goalies in Minnesota High School Hockey.

-01-02 was also an amazing year since I had a very special coach-goalie relationship with my coach.
+That 01-02 was also an amazing year since I had a very special coach-goalie relationship with my coach.
 I’d say that as a person, Dan Clafton is one of the best coaches in the world and a unique character you don’t come across often.
-I was one of his last students before he retired ADD: from coaching.
+I was one of his last students before he retired from coaching.
 He was like my Mr. Miyagi (Sensei from Karate Kid) and influenced my coaching style a lot.
-He could be yelling at my face and throwing the stick to the boards ADD: when I was scored on or not giving 100% effort, but we both knew it was to make me better, and all the hardship came from a place of love and care.
-The way we worked together was what you see in movies like Rocky and what I always wished to have.
+He could be yelling at my face and throwing the stick to the boards when I was scored on or not giving 100% effort, but we both knew it was to make me better, and all the hardship came from a place of love and care.
+The way we worked together was what you see in movies like Rocky.

 After 2001-02 season I was three weeks home and went straight back to the U.S. to play junior hockey.
 But I wasn’t prepared for it.
 As an import goalie it is not enough that you are as good as or slightly better than local goalies.
-You have to be so good that the team wants to keep you over an import skater.
+You have to be so good that the team wants to keep you over an import skater who’d be scoring at every game.
 I would have needed an agent and a coach to prepare me over the summer for what was about to come.
 You can’t go to a training camp in jet lag and not having ice time during summer.
 It doesn’t matter how well you have been training off the ice over the summer because at the training camp you don’t have time to get the feeling of being on the ice again.
-Training camp is always also a tryout camp, especially in North America.
-I didn’t know that at the time.
-I learned quickly that junior hockey is a business and players are the commodity just like any hockey after youth level.
-I just had been under the rock when growing up in a small town and didn’t know that.
+Training camp is always also a tryout camp, especially in North America which I didn’t know that at the time.
+I learned quickly that junior hockey is a business and players are the commodity.
+I just had been under the rock when growing up in a small farm town and didn’t know that in reality hockey is a meat market where nobody cares about you.

 After juniors, I didn’t get a scholarship to play University hockey, so I tried to play pro.
-I was the last guy to get cut from Knoxville’s main camp (SPHL) and with my junior hockey resume, nobody wanted to sign me.
+I was invited to Faytteville Fireantz training camp (SPHL) but a few days before I was leaving the coach emailed me not to come because they gave my spot to someone else.
+Luckily my coach in Florida was able to get my to Knoxville’s camp (SPHL) because he knew the coach there.
+I was the last guy to get cut from Knoxville’s main camp even I competed against college graduates.
+My junior hockey resume being what it was, nobody wanted to sign me or even give a tryout opportunity.
 Not getting signed by a pro team and not getting a scholarship it looked like my hockey was done in the fall of 2005.

-In 2015 I made my last comeback.
-I worked as NHL being the goal even though the reality was that I didn’t even have a team to practice with.
+In 2014 when I turned 30 I was sitting at Wichita Airport leaving the free agent.
+I just have made my last comeback put all my money into it.
+All my savings, sold all the stocks now worth 250-500k, and most of heritage money.
+I trained as NHL being the goal even though the reality was that I didn’t even have a team to practice with.
 I didn’t make it to the NHL but the comeback time was one of the best times I had in hockey.
 I got everything I wanted from it which was to play in front of loud fans, real competitive hockey, and work with a good professional goalie coach.

-During my playing career, I have been offered many full-time coaching positions in Europe and North America but I always declined because it would have meant the end of my playing career.
+During my playing career, I have been offered many full-time coaching positions even by NHL goalie coaches at their companies in Europe and North America but I always declined because it would have meant the end of my playing career.
 I always felt like I wasn’t ready to put the end to my competitive career.
 Afterward, I can say I’m glad I didn’t and I am very happy I did the comeback to playing in 2015.
-My mantra for the comeback was to see what is my maximum.
+My mantra for the comeback was to see what is my maximum and no ifs.
 I got to focus on hockey almost for two years before I ran out of money.

-In retrospect, you could say that it was a 250-500k comeback because the stocks I sold to fund my comeback would be now worth around half a million.
-How much you’d pay to play hockey?
+In retrospect, the stocks I sold to fund the comeback would be now worth 250-500k.
+How much would you pay to play hockey?

 In 2017 when it was time to quit playing I had seen my maximum and the financial situation was also pushing it.
 I realized that before I could play on the highest or even second highest level in Finland I’d need 2-4 years more to develop myself.
 It was just not realistic anymore at the age of 33.
 The comeback made me a much better coach and it was definitely worth all the effort and the money because of the peace of mind I got.
 There are no ifs.